 Some medications may cause constipation and headaches.
-For example, opioids are well-known for causing severe constipation.
+For example, opioids may cause constipation.
 Using them long-term may cause rebound headaches.
 Rebound headaches are also known as medication-overuse headaches.
 They’re triggered by extended use of certain medications.

-Constipation and headaches are potential side effects of statins such as Zocor.
-If you regularly take prescription medications, check with your pharmacist to see if the drugs may be responsible for your symptoms.
+If you regularly take prescription medications, check with your pharmacist to see whether the drugs may be responsible for your symptoms.

 - joint pain